ABojo/WarzoneTrackerAPI/README.md

 <h2>Running this code on your own server</h2>

-If you want to run this code on your own server you must add valid login information to the auth.config.js file so your server is able to fetch the requested data.
+If you want to run this code on your own server you must add valid Activision/Call of Duty login information to the auth.config.js file so your server is authenticated to fetch the requested data.

 ```javascript
 // auth.config.js